You have 5TB of storage space to store whatever you like.

-You have one username for all services in the Google Apps package.
+You have one username for all services in the Google Workspace suite.
 Once you log in to one service, you can easily access all others.

 You'll receive invitations for calendar events and to collaborate on documents and spreadsheets.

-(Note: Other Google services offered in free public Gmail accounts such as Picassa or BlogSpot will not be accessible through your Start Page or your Gmail account.
-You must log use your public Gmail account (not your student account) to access these other Google Services)
+(Note: Other Google services offered in free public Gmail accounts such as Picassa or BlogSpot will not be accessible through your student account.
+You must log in with your public Gmail account (not your student account) to access these other Google services.)

-Google Apps for Education accounts have been customized for optimal educational collaboration.
-Old Dominion University has taken steps to ensure that your student data is protected above and beyond a publicly available account.
+Google Workspace for Education accounts have been customized for optimal educational collaboration.
+ODU has taken steps to ensure that your student data is protected above and beyond a publicly available account.
 As an organization, Google is currently SAS 70 Type I compliant.

 For more information on Google's Privacy and Security Policy, see web links below: